Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

     2. Open the `env.js` file and replace `"YOUR_GEMINI_API_KEY_HERE"` with your actual key.

 ### **Installation and Startup**
-This new method uses an `ecosystem.config.js` file to manage both servers with a single command.
+This new method uses an `ecosystem.config.cjs` file to manage both servers with a single command.

 1. **Clone the repository:**
    ```bash